Portfolio

 Evaluations in Usability & Accessibility

 In the Fall of 2021, I evaluated the website of Pixar — an animated motion picture company — for its usability and accessibility.
-Being a huge fan of their work, which is known for its appeal to a universal audience, I felt it fitting to select their website and analyze it deeper!
+Being a huge fan of their work, I felt it fitting to analyze their website deeper!

 The findings below are based on my learnings from INST 631 HCI Fundamentals, at the University of Maryland.